When people talk about The Corn Islands, their eyes light up.

 Ferry Times From Big Corn

 - Boats to Little Corn Island from Big Corn leave at 10 am and 4.30pm which usually coincides with flights to Big Corn Island from Managua.

-- The boats will generally wait if the planes are delayed.
+- The boats will generally wait if the plane is delayed.

 Return Ferry Times from Little Corn

 - There is also a boat that runs at around 4 pm but this a less reliable service.

 - On Saturdays, you may be able to catch one of the cargo boats that return to Big Corn between 5pm-7pm.